 However, among all that beauty, there are some sorts of criminal acts.

 It is a city with a few threats to travelers’ safety and the main risk is that of being pickpocketed in the street or at the train stations such as Bruxelles Midi, Bruxelles North, and Bruxelles Central station.

 Some other areas that should be avoided by tourists, especially at night, are Anneessens, Anderlecht, Schaerbeek, Brussels North and Molenbeek.

 What tourists should know is that since the introduction of the Euro, Brussels has become more expensive, but it is still cheaper than most cities in neighboring France.

 Also, the weather in Brussels is changing during a day from sunny to heavy rainfall, and then back to sunshine.

 Besides all this, Brussels is the place where there is always something fun going on, there is plenty to see and do and it is certainly worth visiting.

-- Travel Insurance - A travel insurance that covers theft, loss and medical problems is always recommended and should be bought before coming to Belgium for a determined period of time because the policy is concluded for a limited duration.
+- Travel Insurance - Travel insurance that covers theft, loss and medical problems is always recommended and should be bought before coming to Belgium for a determined period because the policy is concluded for a limited duration.

 Brussels Weather Averages (Temperatures)